The Cost of Reasoning: Chain-of-Thought Induces Overconfidence in Vision-Language Models: Related Work

 Kadavath et al.~\cite{kadavath2022language} demonstrate that models can estimate the probability that a given answer is correct via the \emph{P(True)} self-probing signal.
 Our Self-Reported Confidence measure is closely related; following~\cite{srinivasan2024selective}, we normalize this score and evaluate it under ranking-based selective generation metrics.

 \textbf{Evaluating Uncertainty Under Selective Generation.} We evaluate uncertainty within the selective generation framework, where a model may abstain when its confidence falls below a threshold.
 This paradigm reflects safety-critical deployment and \textit{assesses uncertainty by how well it ranks correct predictions above incorrect ones under abstention}.
 Metrics such as the Area Under the Risk–Coverage Curve (AURC)~\cite{geifman2018bias} and the Prediction Rejection Ratio (PRR)~\cite{fadeeva2023lm, malinin2017incorporating} directly quantify this ranking quality.
-Traditional calibration metrics such as Expected Calibration Error (ECE) are less informative here since many effective uncertainty signals are not calibrated probabilities~\cite{ren2023self}.
-This framework therefore provides a pragmatic and model-agnostic evaluation of uncertainty quality.
 We build on it to show that reasoning systematically alters the reliability of token-level uncertainty signals.